sparna-git/Sparnatural/docs/index.md

 **deprecated v7 Javascript integration page**

 - [Javascript integration v7 (old)](Javascript-integration-v7.md) - Reference page for Javascript integration and parameters for the old version 7

+# Sparnatural-form documentation

+- [HTML page and Javascript integration](sparnatural-form/Javascript-integration.md) - The reference page to understand how the `<sparnatural-form` web component can be integrated in your webpage
+- [Form configuration JSON reference page](sparnatural-form/form-json-configuration.md) - The documentation of the form configuration structure